Albert Einstein Facts For Kids

 What was his life like after school?

-Einstein was just a touch disorganized, so if you are don’t worry, there’s hope!
+Einstein was just a touch disorganized.
+So if you are too, don’t worry, there’s hope!

 As an adult he often forgot appointments and as his amazing brain was all over the place his lectures were a bit difficult to understand.